strang3nt/MeMoCo_assignments/README.md

 course from the Master's degree in Computer Science at Unipd.

 The first assignment uses [IBM ILOG CPLEX](https://www.ibm.com/analytics/cplex-optimizer) C APIs, it solves a set of TSP instances via linear programming.
 The second assignment uses a heuristic to solve the same set of instances.

+TSP is a generalization of the problem I actually want to solve: a drilling problem.
+In particular I want to know how much time I need to drill a board for an electronic panel, considering that the drilling arm moves at a constant speed, and the the time needed for making an hole is the same and constant for each and every hole.

 ## First assignment